SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

+Despite human evaluations indicating improved relevance quality, initial online deployment revealed a modest decline in core business indicators—specifically, directly attributed order count and gross merchandise value (GMV)—relative to the baseline.
+A root-cause analysis determined that the upstream recall stage predominantly retrieved items that were relevant but historically associated with low sales.
+While such items were correctly judged as relevant by SHE, they exhibited limited conversion potential.
 To address this mismatch, we enhanced the upstream pipeline by (i) introducing multi-path recall incorporating personalized signals, and (ii) adding a pre-ranking stage jointly optimized for both relevance and conversion likelihood.
 These modifications substantially increased the sales efficiency of the candidate set prior to fine-grained relevance scoring.
-Following these optimizations, business metrics were restored to levels statistically indistinguishable from the baseline, while the relevance improvements reported in Table~\ref{tbl:online_results} were fully retained.
-This joint design of retrieval and ranking underscores the importance of aligning semantic relevance with commercial objectives in end-to-end, LLM-based search systems.
+Following these optimizations, business metrics were restored to levels statistically indistinguishable from the baseline.
+A four‑day A/B test(4\% traffic) showed gains in Direct Clean GMV(+1.48\%), Orders(+1.26\%), IPV(+1.15\%), and Exposed PV(+2.37\%), while maintaining efficiency.